Tacurong: Education

 Tacurong City is also a center of education in Sultan Kudarat.
-Learners and Student from neighboring towns and municipalities, even from outside the Sultan Kudarat like Tantangan in South Cotabato and the municipalities in Maguindanao will go in the city to attend school.
+Learners and Student from neighboring towns and municipalities, even from outside the Sultan Kudarat like Tantangan in South Cotabato and the municipalities in Maguindanao del Sur will go in the city to attend school.

 Private schools

 Table below is the list of private schools in the Tacurong City offering different curriculum levels.